 The State Department revoked his passport, so he couldn’t even travel overseas, where he was still an admired artist and activist.
 He eventually was invited to play Othello for the Royal Shakespeare Company in Stratford, England, and from others lobbying on his behalf he finally was given a passport to go.
 But the damage had been done, you know?
 He was one of the most celebrated performers in the U.S for years, but he ended up with a vastly diminished income and a tarnished reputation.

 Dr. Robert Sawyer is Professor of English at East Tennessee State University, where he teaches Shakespeare, Victorian Literature, and Literary Criticism.
 He is the author of Victorian Appropriations of Shakespeare, and co-editor of Shakespeare and Appropriation as well as Harold Bloom’s Shakespeare.
 His book entitled Marlowe and Shakespeare: The Critical Rivalry was published in 2017, and his most recent book, which examines Paul Robeson in depth, is entitled Shakespeare Between the World Wars and was published in 2019.
 It will be available in the Library’s collection soon.

-Dr. Sawyer’s presentation at the Library, “The Artist Must Take Sides: Paul Robeson, Othello, and Civil Unrest,” is taken from a chapter in a new book of essays on Shakespeare and Civil Unrest, which is set to be published by Routledge in late 2021.
+Dr. Sawyer’s presentation at the Library, “The Artist Must Take Sides: Paul Robeson, Othello, and Civil Unrest,” was taken from a chapter in a new book of essays on Shakespeare and Civil Unrest, which was published by Routledge in late 2021.